OmerAqeel/OmerAqeel/README.md

 ### About Me

-- 🚀 I'm a Software Engineer, passionate about AI,machine learning and Deep Learning.
+- 🚀 I'm a Software Engineer, experienced in developing full-stack applications and highly passionate about AI, machine learning and deep learning.
 - 🎓 Student in Computer Science (Artificial Intelligence) from Brunel University London.
 - 💼 1 year experience on a placement year at **Eli Lilly and Company** as Software Engineer.
 - Currenly working on projects that are AI-Powered